psychemedia/ace-of-spades-devilish-tales/john_blacklin.md

 Q. Did the prisoner apply occasionally for cards that he had ordered? - A. Yes.

-Q.Did it sometimes happen that you could not execute his orders so early as he wished? - A. Yes, at times.
+Q. Did it sometimes happen that you could not execute his orders so early as he wished? - A. Yes, at times.

 Q. Was that occasioned by the want of cards generally or the want of duty aces? - A. Sometimes the demand was so large that we had not got the cards generally, and sometimes, when we had got the rest of the cards, the aces were wanting.